Associate Chair, Professor of Persianate & Comparative Literature, Convener of Comparative Literature, Hindi-Urdu and

 PhD, University of Chicago

 Sunil Sharma’s areas of expertise are Persian and South Asian literatures.
 His research interests include poetry and court cultures, history of the book, and travel writing.
 His last book, Mughal Arcadia: Persian Poetry in an Indian Court (Cambridge: Harvard University Press, 2017) is a study of early modern Persianate literature.

-He is a participant in a multi-year project entitled “Veiled Voyagers: Muslim Women Travelers from Asia and the Middle East” with Siobhan Lambert-Hurley (Sheffield University, UK) and Daniel Majchrowicz (Northwestern University) is forthcoming as Three Centuries of Travel Writing by Muslim Women (Indiana University Press).
+The output of a multi-year project entitled “Veiled Voyagers: Muslim Women Travelers from Asia and the Middle East” with Siobhan Lambert-Hurley (Sheffield University, UK) and Daniel Majchrowicz (Northwestern University) is forthcoming as Three Centuries of Travel Writing by Muslim Women (Indiana University Press).
 The book recovers, translates and analyzes Muslim women’s travel writing from a range of languages in order to draw out the gendered relationships that inhere between travel and Muslim identities, nationalism, and the shaping of global power.
-The project’s final output will include an annotated book edition, as well as an online repository of Muslim women’s travel texts in both the original and translation.

 He is the current president of The Association for the Study of Persianate Societies (ASPS).